Friday, November 6, 2020

 Was this thing releasing spores into the air?
 Was that what this fog was?
 Spores in the air from these mushrooms?

 Varhi remembered the rumors of that man back in Masirean City and shuddered.
 It was all starting to make sense now.
 If his worst fears were legitimate, then he definitely could not stay too long in this fog.
-He shouldn’t even be breathing this crap into his lungs right now.
+He shouldn’t even be breathing this stuff into his lungs right now.
 The very thought of the potential consequences of breathing these spores in for too long was making him start to feel queasy.

 So while the trees were dying or… something was being done to them, the edible mushrooms were growing huge here and flourishing.
 Interesting...